John Hackett (British Army officer): Second World War

-Later life
+Later Army Career

 He returned to Palestine during the Palestine Emergency in 1947 where he assumed command of the Transjordan Frontier Force.
 Under his direction, the force was disbanded, as part of the British withdrawal from the region.
 He attended university at Graz, as a postgraduate in post-mediaeval studies and, after returning to the United Kingdom, he attended the Staff College, Camberley in 1951.
 After this, he was appointed to command the 20th Armoured Brigade and, on being promoted to major-general, assumed command of the 7th Armoured Division.
 In 1958, he became Commandant of the Royal Military College of Science at Shrivenham, and was promoted to lieutenant-general in 1961.
 He became General Officer Commanding-in-Chief (GOC-in-C), Northern Ireland Command, in 1961 and was knighted (KCB) on 2 June 1962.
 In 1963, he was appointed to Ministry of Defence as Deputy Chief of the Imperial General Staff (DCIGS), responsible for forces organisation and weapon development and became the leading figure in the reorganisation of the Territorial Army (TA), which made him unpopular.
 He relinquished his appointment on 4 February 1966.

 On 14 April 1966, he was appointed command of the British Army of the Rhine (BAOR) and the parallel command of NATO's Northern Army Group, and his ability to speak several languages made him a natural choice, as did his friendship with foreign soldiers such as Johann von Kielmansegg of the Bundeswehr.

 In 1968 he wrote a highly controversial letter to The Times that was critical of the British government's apparent lack of concern over the strength of NATO forces in Europe but signed the letter as a NATO officer, not as a British commander.

+Retirement

-After his retirement from the army, he continued to be active in several areas.
+After his retirement from the army, Hackett continued to be active in several areas.
 From 1968 to 1975, he was Principal of King's College, London.
+He was the president in 1971 of the Classical Association and in 1973 of the English Association.
 In 1978, he wrote a novel, The Third World War: August 1985, which was a fictionalized scenario of the Third World War based on a Red Army invasion of West Germany in 1985.
 It was followed in 1982 by The Third World War: The Untold Story, which elaborated on the original, including more detail from a Soviet perspective.
-An American author, Max Brooks, has cited Hackett's work as one source of inspiration for his novel, World War Z.
+American author Max Brooks cited Hackett's novels as one source of inspiration for his novel World War Z. Hackett also appeared in the documentary In Search of the Trojan War, where he described The Iliad as "a story about the sort of people I know."

+Decorations

-His (British) military decorations included the Knight Grand Cross of the Bath, Commander of the Most Excellent Order of the British Empire, Distinguished Service Order and Bar, Military Cross.
+Hackett's (British) military decorations included the Knight Grand Cross of the Bath, Commander of the Most Excellent Order of the British Empire, Distinguished Service Order and Bar, Military Cross.
 His obituary in The Times called him a man of "intellect and prodigious courage."